ezu1502/usotsuki/README.md

 - |F11| - Toggle fullscreen
 - |ESC| - Exit fullscreen

+## Gameplay

+Usotsuki is designed to keep the rules of Brazilian Truco while presenting them through a simple graphical interface.
+The player controls one of the four seats at the table, while the other three seats are controlled by bots.
+Each round consists of several tricks, with the objective of winning two of them before the opposing team.

+The game also includes the betting system that makes Truco different from a simple card game.
+Players can increase the value of a round by calling Truco, Six, Nine or Twelve.
+Each increase creates a decision for the opposing team: accept the new value, raise it further, or fold and give the round to the other team.

+The bots use the same game rules as the human player and interact with the game through the same action system.
+This means that the graphical interface does not need to know whether an action came from a human player or a bot.

 ## Installation

 Run the following in your terminal to clone the repository: